Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

-Vinegar baking soda homemade drain cleaner
+Vinegar baking soda sewer and drain cleaning

 - Make a cone out of paper or carton.